thomas-ferraz/vox-legis/codes/README.md

 This document provides an overview of each notebook, allowing a user to check where it needs to execute the code to obtain the data or information needed.
 Each notebook is self-explaining.

-## Dataset
+# Dataset

 The data is provided in 2 datasets (dataset1 and dataset2) with "falências" and "recuperações judiciais" procedures.
 Data extraction was made in both, but further work focused only on the "falências" data.

+# Utils

+Using Google Collab/Drive with GitLab as development tools require the repo to be in Google Drive and the commands to be run from Google Colab.
+A notebook provides a tutorial setting up the environment:

+- commit_from_google_colab.ipynb

 # Data Extraction

 This step extracts text data from the files provided and stores it in .csv files in multiple stages, allowing simpler processing of data and portability.
 Each step creates a CSV that may be needed for other code, so there is an order to the extraction.

-## Utils

-Using Google Collab/Drive with GitLab as development tools require the repo to be in Google Drive and the commands to be run from Google Colab.
-A notebook provides a tutorial setting up the environment:

-- commit_from_google_colab.ipynb

 ## dataset1